If there’s one thing that’s known about weed, it’s that it has a strong, easily recognizable smell.

 Sometimes it’s a musky scent, and other times it smells earthy and woodsy.

-Since it’s becoming more and more legal in the United States of America, you’re going to start smelling it more and more, whether you’re out in public or walking around a hotel.
+Since it’s becoming more and more legal in the United States of America to use marijuana, either medically or for recreation, you’re going to start smelling it more and more, whether you’re out in public or walking around a hotel.

 Below we break down what marijuana smells like in every stage.